-Nidhi Chanani is a freelance illustrator and artist, and the owner of Everyday Love Art.
-She is currently working on her debut graphic novel, Pashmina, to be published by First Second Books in 2017.
+Nidhi Chanani is a freelance illustrator, cartoonist and writer.
+She is the owner of Everyday Love Art.
+Her debut graphic novel, Pashmina, will release on October 3, 2017 with First Second Books.
 She recently illustrated Misty – The Proud Cloud, a children’s book by Hugh Howey.

 Her media appearances include CNN’s Anderson Cooper 360 and BBC Radio.
 Her work has been featured on the Huffington Post, My Modern Met, Bored Panda, and India Times.
 Nidhi has worked with Disney, Paramount Pictures, ABC, Microsoft, State Farm Insurance and a variety of other clients.
 Everyday Love Art products are sold in retail shops across the country, including the San Francisco International Airport, Books Inc., and Therapy stores.